Donate to protect girls

 Please rush your donation today.
 At our emergency mobile units and schools, we’re witnessing child after child living in a nightmare.

 “A 3-year-old boy heard the sound of a drill … and he was completely hysterical,” one Plan-supported psychologist says.
 “He had an experience with a bomb that exploded in front of him when he was on his way home from kindergarten in Ukraine.
 He immediately started screaming and looking for his mother.”

 Too many children have been torn from their families and seen unthinkable pain and violence.
 But your gifts can help them heal.

 “Going to school has significant emotional and psychological benefits,” Plan Education in Emergencies Specialist Emilia Sorrentino says.
 “Girls who are in school are also less likely to be exposed to dangers such as sexual exploitation, trafficking and domestic labor.”

 Will you help keep girls from Ukraine protected?

-Your gift supports Plan International’s response to the crisis in Ukraine, which is focused on refugee children and their families in Poland, Moldova and Romania, including work in the areas of protection, psychosocial support, emergency education and meeting basic needs for children and families that fled their homes with little more than the clothes on their backs.
+Your gift supports Plan International’s response to the crisis in Ukraine, which is focused first on refugee children and their families in Poland, Moldova and Romania, as well as responding inside of Ukraine with local partners.
+We are working in the areas of protection, psychosocial support, emergency education and meeting the basic needs of children and families who fled their homes with little more than the clothes on their backs.